aristanetworks/avd/docs/howto/inventory_organization/README.md

   ~ that can be found in the LICENSE file.
   -->

-# Inventory Organisation
+# Inventory Organization

 ## Introduction

-**Inventory Organisation** defines how Ansible inventory files and `group_vars` are structured on disk.
+**Inventory Organization** defines how Ansible inventory files and `group_vars` are structured on disk.
 As your fabric grows from a lab topology to a production multi-DC network, the right structure prevents variables from becoming hard to find, hard to reuse, and hard to maintain.

 This guide covers four topology scales — **Small**, **Medium**, **Large**, and **XL** — and explains when to split variables across files, when to introduce subdirectory hierarchies, and how each scale maps to a concrete file layout.

-### When to Think About Inventory Organisation
+### When to Think About Inventory Organization

 - When adding a second data center to an existing single-DC fabric
 - When a single `group_vars/all.yml` file has grown beyond a few hundred lines